Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-For-Arduino.md

 }
 ```

-!!!Note
+!!!Attention
-  If you breakout other modules, please read the **Description:** chapter.
+  If you breakout all the modules and use the Grove OLED separately, you may find it won't work with this code.
+If you encounter such a problem, please refer to the end of this section: Breakout Guide.

 - **Code analysis**